dualcnhq/sample-raffle-api/README.md

 ## Description
-Python API for SM E-Raffle using PynamoDB and Flask with Slam for serverless deployment of Python APIs
+Python API for an E-Raffle app using PynamoDB and Flask with Slam for serverless deployment of Python APIs

 ## Contents